hlhartley/terminal-commander/README.md

 - For testing suite: npm test

 ## Background / About
 Terminal Commander was an individual project built using React.
 It was intended to help new MAC users as well as users unfamiliar with MAC Terminal Commands.
-The project required making a dataset of 30 terminal commands with associated descriptions and then using the Fetch API call to import data to use directly in the app.
-There are 30 commands total and the tank image moves across the screen as the user types in the correct command.
+The project required making a dataset of 30 terminal commands with associated descriptions and then using the Fetch API call to import data directly into the app.
+There are 30 total commands and the tank image moves across the screen as the user types in the correct command.
 Once a user types in all 30 commands correctly, they win the game!

 ## Primary Technologies Used
 - React